 Section 6.7 Accounting Standards.
-The Academy shall at all times comply with generally accepted public sector accounting principles, and accounting system requirements that comply with the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules.
+The Academy shall at all times comply with generally accepted public sector accounting principles, and accounting system requirements that comply with the Code, this Contract, the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules.

 Section 6.8 Annual Financial Audit.
 The Academy shall conduct an annual financial statement audit prepared and reviewed by an independent (with respect to both the Academy and its ESP, if any) certified public accountant with public school auditing experience.
-By November 1 of each year, the Academy shall submit one (1) copy of the annual financial statement audit and auditor's management letters to the University Charter Schools Office.
+The Academy Board shall select, retain and pay the Academy's independent auditor.
+The Academy Board shall not approve the retention of any independent auditor if that independent auditor or the auditor's firm is also performing accounting and/or auditing services for the Academy's Educational Service Provider, if applicable.
+By November 1 of each year, the Academy shall submit one (1) copy of the annual financial statement audit and auditor's management letters (and any responses thereto) to the University Charter Schools Office.